vitorfc/Getting-and-Cleaning-Data_Course_Project/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-It should run in a folder of the Samsung data (the zip had this folder: UCI HAR Dataset) The script assumes it has in it's working directory the following files and folders:
+It should run in a folder of the Samsung data, this folder contains the subfolder UCI HAR Dataset
 * activity_labels.txt
 * features.txt
 * test/
 * train/

-The output is created in working directory with the name of tidy2.txt
+The output file will be created on working directory : of tidy_base.txt

-*Note:* the R script is built to run without including any libraries for the purpose of this course.

-## run_analysis.R walkthrough
-It follows the goals step by step.

 * Step 1:
-  * Read all the test and training files: y\_test.txt, subject\_test.txt and X_test.txt.
-  * Combine the files to a data frame in the form of subjects, labels, the rest of the data.
+  * reading all the data and put all in the data to use later

 * Step 2:
-  * Read the features from features.txt and filter it to only leave features that are either means ("mean()") or standard deviations ("std()").
-The reason for leaving out meanFreq() is that the goal for this step is to only include means and standard deviations of measurements, of which meanFreq() is neither.
-  * A new data frame is then created that includes subjects, labels and the described features.
+  * Reading the feature base
+  * Keep only the features of mean and standard deviation
+  * Keep only the means and standard deviations inc by 2, data has subs and labels in the top

 * Step 3:
-  * Read the activity labels from activity_labels.txt and replace the numbers with the text.
+  * Get the labels of the activities
+  * Put the labeles in the data

 * Step 4:
-  * Make a column list (includig "subjects" and "label" at the start)
+  * Creating a list with the columna names and feat names
-  * Tidy-fy the list by removing all non-alphanumeric characters and converting the result to lowercase
-  * Apply the now-good-columnnames to the data frame
+  * Remove every invalid character and put in lowercase
+  * Using the list as column name

 * Step 5:
-  * Create a new data frame by finding the mean for each combination of subject and label.
-It's done by `aggregate()` function
+  * Get each mean combination

 * Final step:
   * Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.